skogsbaer/sum-product/sum-product-en.md

 `Dosage` is the sum of the products `TableDosage` (with attributes `morning`, `midday`, and `evening`) and `InfusionDosage` (with attributes `speed` and `duration`).
-`Medication` can be seens as a sum with only one alternative, namely the product `Medication` (with attributes `drugName` and `dosage`).
+`Medication` can be seen as a sum with only one alternative, namely the product `Medication` (with attributes `drugName` and `dosage`).